Oregon sets new rules, metrics in pandemic fight

 Visitation is allowed at long term care facilities in lower risk counties.

 On Monday, Nov.
-30, the Oregon Health Authority will reexamine county data to determine which counties qualify for each risk level starting on Dec.
-3. Risk levels will be reevaluated every two weeks.
+30, the Oregon Health Authority was slated to reexamine county data to determine which counties qualify for each risk level starting on Dec.
+3 (results not available by press time).
+Risk levels will be reevaluated every two weeks.

 The state stressed that there is no “zero risk” category.
 Until vaccines are widely available, health and safety precautions will remain in place so that schools, businesses and communities can reopen and stay open.